BobKap/web_project/README.md

 19. .copyrightInfo p   Style the copyright info.
 20. .moreFun p   Style the right side of the footer.
 21. .wrap   Enforces the sticky footer.
+22. .tripleCrownPhotos Column class to wrap photos to separate row at 768px breakpoint.

 ## Custom JavaScript Functions